-General Fund expenditures incurred by department as of December 31, 2022 are shown in the chart below along with projections regarding the expenditures likely to be incurred through June 30, 2023.
+General Fund expenditures incurred by department as of December 31, 2022 are shown in the Table 12 on the next page along with projections regarding the expenditures likely to be incurred through June 30, 2023.
 The projected savings/ deficit column in the chart below is an estimate of whether the department will be under or over the adopted budget and their respective appropriation limit based upon the first six months of the year.